 This feels like an analog recording system where you had to connect all the devices manually.
 This feature is quite confusing for new users so you need to learn the operating before using it professionally.

-As the user interface is inspired from analog recording units and you have to visually connect and disconnect the Racks, it will slow down your Workflow.
+As the user interface is inspired by analog recording units and you have to visually connect and disconnect the Racks, it will slow down your Workflow.
 But when you have a good had on it, it will perform like a charm.
-The one solution to this is practising.
+The one solution to this is practicing.
 AS more you practice as much you would be familiar with the interface.

 Reason 10 Demo

 Propellerhead Reason Courses

 11. Avid ProTools

 The last DAW in our list is “Avid Pro Tools”.
 Protools is the industry leader in the world of audio recording.
 You can imagine the popularity of Avid Pro Tools by this – other DAW companies have been analyzing Avid’s product and mirroring as a baseline for Audio Recording Workstations.